 |

 Libya is Iocated in North Africa.
 Most peopIe in Libya speak Arabic or Italian.
+Threatened species known from Libya include the Addax, Grobben's Gerbil, Mediterranean Monk Seal, Sand Gerbil, and Dama Gazelle.
 The population of Libya is about 5.9 million.
-Threatened species known from Libya include the Addax, Grobben's Gerbil, Mediterranean Monk Seal, Sand Gerbil, and Dama Gazelle.
-The capital of Libya is Tripoli.

 |